-It would seem logical that, if a woman’s uterus has been removed, she is no longer able to have children.
-And while that’s technically true, from a purely physical perspective, women who have had a hysterectomy are often capable of having children, even genetically – it just requires some extra help.
+It would seem logical that, if a woman’s uterus has been removed, she is no longer able to give birth to children.
+But with the advances in assisted reproductive technology, women who have had a hysterectomy are often capable of having genetically-related children – it just requires the help of a surrogate!

 A hysterectomy is the surgical removal of the uterus.
-The decision to have the procedure is never an easy one – and sometimes it’s not a choice at all.
-Whether it’s due to severe pain or a cancer diagnosis, this major surgery is likely to be thoroughly researched before a final call is made.
+The decision to have the procedure may not be an easy one, and sometimes it’s not a choice at all.
+Whether it’s due to severe pain or a cancer diagnosis, this major surgery is likely to be thoroughly researched before a final decision is made.

-Sometimes, in the case of a severe infection or excessive bleeding after childbirth – for example, if the uterus won’t contract and the mother could die from the blood loss – an emergency hysterectomy may be performed.
-Typically, women with severe uterine fibroids, endometriosis (where the tissue that normally lines the uterus grows outside on the ovaries) or adenomyosis (where the tissue grows inside of the uterus where it doesn’t belong) are candidates for hysterectomy, as are women who have been diagnosed with cancer of the uterus, ovary, cervix, or endometrium (uterine lining).
+Sometimes, in the case of a severe infection or excessive bleeding after childbirth, an emergency hysterectomy may be performed.
+Typically, women with severe uterine fibroids, endometriosis (where tissue that normally lines the uterus grows outside of the uterus on the ovaries) or adenomyosis (where tissue grows inside of the uterus where it doesn’t belong) are candidates for hysterectomy, as are women who have been diagnosed with cancer of the uterus, ovary, cervix, or endometrium (which is another word for the uterine lining).

 There are three main kinds of hysterectomies: